aws-samples/aws-lambda-sidecar-manager/examples/aws-lambda-web-gateway/README.md

 # AWS Lambda Web Gateway

-This example shows how this can work with [AWS Lambda Web Gateway](https://github.com/aws-samples/aws-lambda-web-gateway).
+This example shows how this can work with [AWS Lambda Web Gateway](https://github.com/aws-samples/aws-lambda-web-gateway) to call other AWS Lambda functions from an AWS Lambda function.

+> [!IMPORTANT]
+> Calling other AWS Lambda functions from an AWS Lambda function is an **_anti pattern_** and is not recommended in production.
+This is just an example to show how this can work.

 ## Build